ora0600/confluent_protobuf_playground/QandA.md

 # When to set the property use.latest.version for consumer and producer?

 The property `use.latest.version` (default is false) is typically used when working with schema evolution in Apache Kafka and the Confluent Schema Registry.
 It allows consumers and producers to use the latest registered version of the schema for message serialization and deserialization.
-See [docu](https://docs.confluent.io/platform/current/schema-registry/connect.html#configuration-options)
+See [docu](https://docs.confluent.io/platform/current/schema-registry/connect.html#configuration-options).
+Generally speaking you can also pin the Schema ID by `use.schema.id` see [docu](https://docs.confluent.io/platform/current/schema-registry/fundamentals/serdes-develop/index.html#specifying-schema-id-and-compatibility-checks)

 Here's when you might want to use it: